 100.0% would recommend this item to a friend.

 2 out of 2 people found the following review helpful:

 What are the pros?
-Prolific, Low Maintenance
+Sweet

 What are the cons?
 None

-What are the pros? flavor
+What are the pros? taste

 What are the cons? none